List of The Owl House characters: Lilith Clawthorne

 Lilith Clawthorne (voiced by Cissy Jones as an adult, Abigail Zoe Lewis as a teen, Dee Bradley Baker in owl beast form) is Eda's estranged older sister and, until the end of season one, leader of the Emperor's Coven.
 Lilith and Eda have a strained relationship, with Lilith insisting on coming with her to see Emperor Belos.
 It is implied that she had good intentions for wanting to have Eda come with her when she unknowingly admits to Luz that Eda wanted to join the Emperor's Coven when she was little.
 Despite their tense relationship, she and Eda do express a longing for some kind of reconciliation.
-"Agony of a Witch" reveals that she cursed Eda when they were younger, as she was envious of her magical talent and power.
+"Agony of a Witch" reveals that she cursed Eda when they were younger in desperate attempt to ensure her acceptance in the Emperor's Coven.
 This led to Lilith's deal with Emperor Belos after she felt guilty for what she did to her sister.
 Following Luz's duel with Emperor Belos, Lilith betrays the Emperor to help Luz and uses her magic to split the curse with Eda, resulting in them getting matching split colored eyes.

 In season two, Lilith begins living in the Owl House and tries to make amends with Eda.
 She creates a spell that will allow them to spy into the Emperor's Coven and in the process befriends Hooty, whom she affectionately begins calling "Hootcifer".
 When she makes a special window to spy on Emperor Belos, she is unaware that Belos knows of it.
 "Keeping up A-fear-ances" reveals she was ignored by her mother, Gwendolyn, for most of her life; upon her realizing this, they make amends.
 Lilith decides to leave the Owl House and move back in with her parents.
 Later, it is shown that she got a job as the assistant curator at the Supernatural Museum of History.
 She also tries to take on a more confident attitude to be like Eda and impress Luz, with whom she now shares an aunt-niece relationship.
 She later returns to the Owl House upon learning of the Day of Unity's true results and works with her sister and friends to prevent it.
 In "O Titan, Where Art Thou", Lilith is shown to be devoted to perceived authority figures, to the point that she disregards other people's feelings.
 Upon seeing how organized everyone else is within the Emperor's Coven, particularly those who are against it, she begins to realize that she may not have been good at her job.
 Following the Collector's takeover, she tries to concoct a spell that will free everyone from his spells.
 In the epilogue, Lilith becomes a teacher and archaeologist at the wild magic school, and is revealed to have unlocked her own harpy form.
 She is confirmed to be aromantic and asexual.